Canadian Citizenship by Descent: What Bill C-3 Changes

 - What changed: The first-generation limit was removed for people born or adopted abroad before December 15, 2025.
 A new substantial connection test (1,095 cumulative days of Canadian physical presence) now applies to children born or adopted abroad on or after December 15, 2025.

 - What it may mean for you: If you were previously excluded as a “second-generation born abroad” descendant, you may now qualify.
 Previously refused applicants may be eligible to reapply.
-The standard proof-of-citizenship process (form CIT 0001) and processing times (approximately 10 months) are unchanged.
+As of June 17, 2026, IRCC has clarified its documentation guidance: every generation must be supported by authentic, reliable documents issued by the original authority, and an application cannot be supported solely by third-party (e.g., genealogy-site) records.
 Consult a licensed Canadian immigration consultant or attorney for guidance on your specific situation.

 How we source this page